Air Canada Plane

 Why Choose Aeroplan for Travel Rewards?

-If you’re in Canada and looking to travel more while spending less, Aeroplan is a great place to start.
-It’s not only the most popular airline rewards program in the country — it’s also one of the most powerful when it comes to flexibility and value.
+If you’re in Canada and want to travel more while spending less, Aeroplan is a smart place to start.
+It’s the most popular airline rewards program in the country — and one of the most powerful in terms of flexibility and value.

-One of the biggest advantages?
-The earning potential.
-With just a couple of well-chosen credit card signups and some strategic spending, it’s possible to earn 300,000 points or more in your first year.
-That kind of balance can unlock more than $6,000 worth of economy flights — or over $20,000 in business class travel if you know how to book smart.
+One of the biggest perks?
+Earning potential.
+With just a couple of strategic credit card signups and smart spending, it’s possible to rack up 300,000+ points in a year — enough for over $6,000 in economy flights or $20,000+ in business class when booked right.

-And if you’re working together with a partner or spouse, your earning power gets even stronger.
-Aeroplan makes it easy to combine points and refer each other, which means you can hit those big redemption goals even faster.
+And if you’re earning with a partner or spouse, it gets even easier.
+Aeroplan lets you combine points and refer each other, helping you reach big rewards faster.

 What’s the Value of an Aeroplan Point in CAD?